 To get a thorough picture of your business, you need great software.
 Spreadsheets are wonderful for some things, but keeping tabs on the financial health of your business is not one of them.

-The right small business accounting software makes it easy to track key numbers across your entire business.
+The right small business accounting software makes tracking key numbers across your entire business easy.
 It also helps analyze those numbers and present the results in easy-to-understand ways.
-For example, Found provides free accounting for small businesses and gives you the tools you need to manage your finances well.
+For example, Found provides free expense tracking for small businesses and gives you the tools you need to manage your finances well.

 It can be tempting to try to maximize your reach by spreading your marketing efforts across every channel you can think of.
 This is rarely a good idea, and many successful businesses end up narrowing their marketing strategy.

 Even then, it’s not unusual for some of your marketing channels or strategies to outperform others.
 An excellent way to improve your overall marketing performance and reduce expenses is to focus only on the top performers.